CocoaPods/blog.cocoapods.org/_posts/2024-10-28-CocoaPods-Support-Plans.markdown

 We'd make the Specs repo read-only by offering a date when Trunk (our CocoaPods Specs repo authentication server) will be disabled.
 As trunk is the main target in a supply-chain attack, this would nix all the key issues there.
 I think we'd be open to this changing if there is a popular alternative client for the Specs Repo was maintained and used by a reasonable number of the community.

-We would have a specific blog post with a comprehensive plan if/when this idea settles with us.
+We would have a specific blog post with a comprehensive plan if/when this idea settles with us, and to be very explicit: the announced date would be years away.

-#### I use CocoaPods as a Hidden Abstraction in My Project
+#### I use CocoaPods as a Hidden Abstraction in My Framework

+E.g. I maintain Unity, React Native, Flutter etc. A lot of these projects will (and should) be migrating to Swift Package Manager with time.
+As specified above, we are not breaking anything but bugs you may raise are unlikely to get fixed.

-Ouch, yeah, sorry.
-Open source falls apart from apathy and maintainer life-changes and there hasn't been incentives for new folks to get involved as volunteers for years.
-If you're commercially exposed here, then we're open to chatting - I think no-one on the current team is interested in working on this full time but that doesn't mean we can't find ways to have others who consider this a part of their job role taking over part of what keeps CocoaPods ticking.
+If you run these sorts of frameworks and are commercially exposed here, then we're open to chatting - I think no-one on the current team is interested in working on this full time but that doesn't mean we can't find ways to have others who consider this a part of _their job role_ taking over parts of what keeps CocoaPods ticking.
 You can mail all of us at info@cocoapods.org or me personally at cocoapods@orta.io if you prefer.